Eschatologue/CM_wiki/docs/option/class-options/warlock-invocations/hb.md

 ### Time Acceleration

-***Prerequisite:** Level 2+ Warlock, [Pact of the Hourglass]*
+_**Prerequisite:** Level 2+ Warlock, [Pact of the Hourglass]_

 You can cast [:spell-lv1: Gift of Alacrity](../../../spells/description/additional/dunamancy.md#gift-of-alacrity) once without expending a spell slot.
 You regain the ability to cast it in this way again when you finish a **:rest-long: Long Rest**.

 ---

-### Improved Pact Weapon

-_**Prerequisite:** Level 3+ Warlock, Pact of the Blade_

-You learn the [:spell-lv2: Magic Weapon] spell, and you can cast it on your Pact Weapon.
-When you do so, the spell does not require **:spell-conc: Concentration**{ .em }.

----

 ### Blasphemous Prayer

-***Prerequisite:** Level 5+ Warlock, [Pact of the Tome]*
+_**Prerequisite:** Level 5+ Warlock, [Pact of the Tome]_

-Choose one level 3 Cleric subclass feature that expend a use of Channel Divinity.
+Choose one level 3 Cleric subclass feature that uses Channel Divinity (e.g. [Preserve Life](../../../class/cleric/life.md#level-3-preserve-life)).
 A new page appears in your Book of Shadow detailing prayers of how to use that feature.
-You use your Warlock level and Spell save DC for Cleric level or Spell save DC.
+You use your Warlock level and Spell Save DC for Cleric level or Spell Save DC if required.

 You can invoke this level 3 Cleric subclass feature once and you must finish a **:rest-short: Short** or **:rest-long: Long Rest** before you can invoke it again.